bmp-dot/template/source/index.rst

 .. _welcome:

 --------------------------------
-Welcome!
+Welcome
 --------------------------------

-Welcome to the WEKA DR recovery lab
+Welcome to the WEKA Workshops!

-During this lab you will you will work through restoring a WEKA cluster from Snap2Obj
+Choose a workshop from the left-hand menu to get started.

 Pre-Requisites
 ==============
-Familiarity with Terraform and Azure

 -